lhvuong11/lhvuong/index.md

 Welcome to my (Linda Vuong's) GitHub website!

-This website consists of my work as a student as well as blogs periodically.
+This website consists of my work as a student.
 I'm glad you chose to stay and take your time cruising through the website!
 Times have been rough lately with new strains of COVID-19 and the recent cases of Monkeypox.
 I hope you're all healthy and doing well!

   ---
   ![Image](linkedin.jpg)